giantpanpan/giantpanpan.github.io/_posts/2019-12-09-OpenCV-Optimization-stage1-update.markdown

 <p><img src="https://giantpanpan.github.io/img/opencv.png" alt="OpenCV"/></p>

 After discuss with my instructor, I realized that my OpenCV optimization stage I is not sufficient.
-There are the lisk of tasks I need to add for stage I:
+There are the list of tasks I need to add for stage I:
 - Test Host - Specify: which test host I will use for benchmaking.
 - Test Plan - Safety: What is the result of the test.
 Is it always returning same&correct result?
 - Test Plan - Performance: Display the  detailed performance of the test.